 If a paper clears the bar, give it a score ≥6.
 Here is how I think about ratings: - Should be oral?
 8/9 - Should be spotlight?
 7/8 - Clears the acceptance bar?
 6/7 - Could be accepted after minor revs?
 4/5 - Could be accepted after major revs?
 3/4 - Fundamentally flawed 2/3

-To the reviewer who claimed 8% improvement is marginal and not significant enough for a top conference paper: The goal of a scientific paper is to further our collective understanding of how to solve problems, it's not to launch a new algorithm in a production setting.
+To the reviewer who claimed 8% improvement is marginal and not significant enough for a top conference paper: The goal of a scientific paper is to further our collective understanding of how to solve problem, it's not to launch a new algorithm in production setting.

 If you decide to withdraw your paper without a rebuttal, it's nice to write a short (3-4 sentences) withdrawal note to thank the reviewers for their feedback, describe what you agree/disagree with, and what you plan to do.
 Besides, you may get the same reviewers again.